kaltura/kaltura-player-rn/docs/setup-dev-environment.md

 ### Build Kaltura-Player-RN SDK locally with 'example' app

 In case if you are want to develop Kaltura Player RN SDK then you can setup locally in 'example' app.
+  - remove     `"kaltura-player-rn": "x.x.x",` from the package.json so you can modify the library code

   - #### Link example app with local `kaltura-player-rn`.